hfm/puppet-tinyproxy/README.md

 - `error_files`: Specify the HTML file to send when a given HTTP error occurs.
 Type is Optional[Hash[Integer, String]].
 Default: undef.
 - `default_error_file`: Specify the default Error HTML file.
 Type is String.
 Default: '/usr/share/tinyproxy/default.html'.
 - `stat_host`: Specify the stat host.
 Type is Optional[String].
 Default: undef.
+- `stat_file`: Specify the HTML file for the stat host.
+Type is String.
+Default: '/usr/share/tinyproxy/stats.html'.
 - `max_clients`: Specify maximum number of clients can be connected at the same time.
 Type is Integer.
 Default: 100.
 - `min_spare_servers`: Specify the lower limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 5.
 - `max_spare_servers`: Specify the upper limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 20.